• Home

 • Apart from poor quality care, insufficient access to care caused a major share of deaths from cancer (89%), mental and neurological conditions (85%), and chronic respiratory conditions (76%).

 The Challenges in adoption were primarily on the financial considerations of high costs of procurement and maintenance.
-Designing of the system without considering fundamental (e.g. number of clicks just to prescribe a sleeping pill) and well- known standards and medical codes such as:
+Designing the system without considering fundamentals (e.g. number of clicks just to prescribe a sleeping pill) and well-known standards and medical codes such as:

 • Health Level Seven (HL7)